-Students will conduct a mini-ethnographic case study on the role of writing and writing instruction in secondary schools in the 21st century.
-Students will learn how to take ethnographic field notes before observing a high school (or middle school) writing class for 5 class sessions.
-Students must take field notes, write researcher memos, analyze data, and write up research findings.
+Students will conduct a mini- critical ethnographic case study on the role of writing and writing instruction in cultivating literacies of access and liberation in secondary schools in the 21st century.
+Students will learn how to take ethnographic field notes before observing a high school (or middle school) writing class or related after school program for 5 class sessions.
+Students must take field notes, write researcher memos, analyze data, write up and present research findings and recommendations.
 Students will workshop drafts of write up during a writer's workshop.
-Final drafts must include revisions that incorporates feedback from the instructor and the writer's workshop.
+Final drafts must include revisions that incorporate feedback from the instructor and the writer's workshop.